ManpyRana/docs/LinuxCommands.md

 **Ctrl+C** and **Ctrl+Z** are used to stop any command that is currently working.
 Ctrl+C will stop and terminate the command, while Ctrl+Z will simply pause the command.

-If you accidental freeze your terminal by using **Ctrl+S**, simply undo this with the unfreeze **Ctrl+Q**.

 **Ctrl+A** moves you to the beginning of the line while **Ctrl+E** moves you to the end.

-You can run multiple commands in one single command by using **;** to separate them.
-For example Command1; Command2; Command3.
-Or use && if you only want the next command to run when the first one is successful.

 You can easily learn how to use Linus Commands right from Linux’s shell by using the `man` command.
 For instance, entering `man tail` will show the manual instruction of the tail command.